LuisGiraldo86/IDEAL-GENOM/docs/source/getting_started.rst

 The New Configuration System
 -----------------------------

-IDEAL-GENOM v0.2.0 introduces a **YAML-based configuration system** that replaces the previous JSON approach.
+IDEAL-GENOM uses a **YAML-based configuration system** (introduced in v0.2.0) that replaces the previous JSON approach.
 Benefits include:

 - **Single File**: All settings in one place (no more separate parameters.json, paths.json, steps.json)
 - **Hierarchical Structure**: Clear organization of pipeline steps and parameters